rillonline/writing/kearsarge/kearsarge.md

 Shepheard's Hotel is, in many ways, at the core of the Tenderloin and thus at the center of life in Ptolemy City.

-"The hotel is not physically in the center of the dome.
+The hotel is not physically in the center of the dome.
 That would put it in the Nile River and the center of Lake Memphis.
 Instead, it adjoins the eastern wall so guests and visitors have an unobstructed view of the Flaming Mountains, range of volcanoes which parallels the Nile and forms